 Once I coupled praying out loud with a simple model to give my prayer direction, I was a focus machine.
 I prayed almost non-stop for the entire thirty minutes.
 In fact, I never made it through all four letters.
 With a pray model in hand, I felt like I had gone from trying to push my way through a dark impenetrable jungle to following a well-lit trail.
 The experience was amazing.

 I am going to experiment with using others models over the next few weeks as I finish my Lenten discipline.

-Focus falls apart when we are bored, distracted, or fatigued.
+Focus falls apart when we are bored, distracted, or Prednisone uses.
 The key to focus is having a plan for actively engaging the mind and body in prayer.
 You can see from my experience that I stacked a physical engagement strategy (praying out loud) on top of a mental engagement strategy (following a prayer model) to create a one-two punch that knocked out my drunken monkeys for good.

 Other ways you can physically engage in prayer are: adopt an intentional posture like kneeling, write, draw, sing, or go on a prayer walk.

 You can mentally engage in prayer by: praying scripture passages, following devotional guides, using prayer models, or visualizing prayers.

 If a single strategy doesn’t restrain your wandering mind, try stacking strategies like I did.
 For example, read a devotional guide and then write out a pray that is inspired by what you read.
 This combination can tame the most restless thoughts.